ms-jpq/docker-home-router/README.md

 #### Per host / stream Fairness

-- Good for torrenting
+Are you mad that your roommate is hogging the internet?

+What if we just **distribute bandwidth** on a per-computer basis?

+Much better!

 #### Lowered ping under load

+Latency goes up dramatically when traffic exceeds bandwidth, making everything laggy.

+What if we just shape traffic to **avoid congestion**?

+**Good for torrenting**

 #### Zero Conf :: Forget abot IP / MAC

-Port forwarding is wack, you need to copy MAC & IP addresses around, hard to remember.
+Port forwarding is wack, you need to shuffle MAC & IP addresses around, hard for humans.

+Especially for many machines.

-Why not just use `hostname`s ?
+Why not just **use the names of your computers**?

+\*See the section on forwarding ports

-#### Guest zones with one way traffic filter
+#### Guest zones with one way traffic

-You can talk to guest devices, not vice versa.

-Good for IOT.
+The Internet of Things is convenient!
+The Internet of Things is insecure!

+Why not just **put untrusted devices in a jail**?

 ### For VPN Users